Skip to content

 Storage Usage

-Storage Usage is a Setup page that displays the org's data storage and file storage consumption, broken down by object.
+Storage Usage is a Setup page in Salesforce that shows how much of your org's data storage and file storage is currently consumed.

 Definition